SODALITE-EU/project-wide-documentation/README.md

 # 2. SODALITE Architecture and the geography of the SODALITE open source repositories

 The SODALITE platform is roughly organized in three layers (see Figure 1): Modeling Layer, Infrastructure as Code Layer, and Runtime Layer.
 Each layer is further decomposed into a number of different elements.
-Such decomposition has been initially defined in Deliverable D2.1 [3] and is evolving based on the current understanding gathered by all project partners.
+Such decomposition has been initially defined in Deliverable D2.1 [3] and the updated version in Deliverable D2.2 [4].
+It is evolving based on the current understanding gathered by all project partners.

 The SODALITE software and team is organized around these three layers and is made available to external contributors through GitHub (github.com).
 In particular, we have created the SODALITE-EU organization ([https://github.com/SODALITE-EU](https://github.com/SODALITE-EU)) which, at the time of writing, features three teams of committers, one for each layer of the architecture, and various repositories, one for each subcomponent or group of strictly interrelated subcomponents.
 The organization also maintains an additional repository which includes the overall documentation of the project.
 In the following subsections we provide a short overview of the various layers of the SODALITE architecture, we identify the components that are part of each layer and the corresponding repositories.